lemon-reddy/ethicmov/content/movies/telugu/top-movies.md

 draft = false
 +++

+Telugu people are the most movie going in the entire country.
+Movies are deeply ingrained in the culture and it's hard to find people who isn't interested.
+I still remember seeing interviews of top ranked individuals in Civils, JEE mentioning about their love and admiration towards movies.
+This love towards movies is inspiring and motivating for the filmmakers to give the best possible experience.
+It's always guaranteed that good movie that connects with audience recovers its expenses.
+Many actors from other south indian industries love the industry for the very same reason.
+Telugu region contains most number of theatres in the country helping this ecosystem.
 Here are top movies that I found interesting in no particular order:

 ## Romance / Drama